ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 Note 8, S9 and S9+.

-       - WARNING YOU MIGHT GET SICK: The positional tracking via the camera leads to small movements even when standing still or moving slowly (major improvements in latest updates).
+       - WARNING YOU MIGHT GET SICK: The positional tracking via the camera leads to small movements even when standing still or moving slowly.
+When using the cardboard version without a daydream ready phone the tracking is noticably worse.
+If you can please use the GearVR or Daydream version.

       - This was tested on the Samsung Galaxy S7 but the S8, S8+, Note8, S9 and S9+ are officially
       supported as well.(https://developers.google.com/ar/discover/supported-devices)